Arseni1919/Learning_Python/README.md

 # Learning Python

-Some useful links that hrlped me to get better at python.
+Some useful links that helped me to get better at python.

 - [PyGame: A Primer on Game Programming in Python | RealPython](https://realpython.com/pygame-a-primer/#game-speed)
 - [Python Plotting With Matplotlib (Guide) | RealPython](https://realpython.com/python-matplotlib-guide/)